dvrkoo/DLA/Lab1/readme.md

 Metrics and model parameters are logged under the project names `Lab1_DLA_MLP`, `Lab1_DLA_CNN`, and `distillation_cifar10`.

-Of course.
-Here is the data presented as a markdown table, followed by some brief observations.

 ### Model Performance Comparison

 | Model             | Test Acc (%) | Test Loss |   Params   |